Zorgbijjou/Zorgbijjou-app-prototype/README.md

 <img src="screenshots/conversations.png" alt="conversations" width="200">
 <img src="screenshots/conversation.png" alt="conversation" width="200">

-# Patients team workspace
+## Getting started

-Hosts the code for the Zorg bij jou app.
-The Zorg bij jou app is a Flutter project managed with Melos monorepo tooling.
+The Zorg bij jou app is a Flutter project managed with Melos.
 Widgetbook is implemented for developing Flutter widgets in isolation.

-If you find any of this information to be outdated or unclear, feel free to fix it if you are able, alternatively you can reach to the Patient team on our [patient-team Slack channel](https://zorg-bij-jou.slack.com/archives/C06SXC6SU2Z)
+If you find any of this information to be outdated or unclear, feel free to fix it if you are able, alternatively you can reach to Zorg bij jou.

-## Getting started

 Before you can get started with development on the Zorg bij jou app you will need to install Chrome, the Flutter SDK and Melos, follow the steps below to get ready.